JuliaPlots/MakieGallery.jl/docs/src/basic-tutorials.md

 ## Getting help

 The user-facing functions of Makie are pretty well documented, so you can usually use the help mode in the REPL, or your editor of choice.
+If you countinue to have issues, see [Getting Help](@ref).

 ## Basic plotting